Calflora Taxon Report

 CNPSCastilleja ewanii

 [nwwildflowers.com] Range, Identification Info: Castilleja montigena is endemic to the northeastern portion of the San Bernardino Mountains of southern California.
 In the field, this species is consistently and relatively easily distinguished from nearby populations of C. martini var. martini, which it essentially replaces in the northeastern portion of the San Bernardino Mountains.
-It is apparently of allopolyploid hybrid origin between C. martini var. martini and C. chromosa, which approaches its range from the adjacent Mojave Desert. (contributed by Mary Ann Machi)
+It is apparently of allopolyploid hybrid origin between C. martini var. martini and C. chromosa, which approaches its range from the adjacent Mojave Desert. (link added by Mary Ann Machi)

 Suggested Citation